gt1719/Movie-Data-Analysis/README.md

 The movie business has a large scale of data since they have been an existence for over a century.
 From selected data files, we will combine them to determine genres, ratings and profitability.

 ## Result
-The relationship between rating and genres in the selected dataset shows that the most rating genres are News, Documentry and Biography.
+The relationship between rating and genres in the selected dataset shows that the most rating genres are News,Documentry and Biography.

 <img align="center" width="600" height="400" src='images/brt.png'>

 In the dataset domestic and foreign gross sum is globally emphasized that top sales on the genres are Animation, Adventure and Sci-fi.Thus, people most likely prefer to watch these types of films.

 <img align="center" width="600" height="400" src='images/PROFITABILITY.png'>

 According to the dataset people have watched the most movies in 2018.This graph shows the most profitable movies through out the years.

 <img align="center" width="600" height="400" src='images/YEAR.png'>

 ## Conclusions